Melk Abbey in Austria

 You are not wrong with this assumption.
 Because originally there was actually a castle on the site of the Benedictine monastery.
 In 955, Otto the Great handed over the Ostland to Luitpold from Babenberg.
 The Ostmark came into being, which was first referred to in the chronicles as Ostarrichi in 996.
 Melk Castle initially belonged to Bavarian counts.
 However, the Babenbergs soon took over the castle.
 Art objects from this dynasty can still be found in the monastery's possession today.

-It was also the Babenbergs who helped Melk Abbey to become its own saint.
-In 1014 Henry I had the body of St. Bring Koloman to Melk.
+It was also the Babenbergs who helped Melk Abbey to get its own saint.
+In 1014 Henry Ist brought the body of St. Koloman to Melk.
 According to legend, he was a king's son from Ireland.
-He had been arrested in Stockerau as a spy and hanged on an elder tree.
+He had been arrested in Stockerau as a spy and was hanged on an elder tree.

 Not much remains of the Babenberg castle.
-Only the two castle towers are still standing and tower over the Danube as ever.
+Only the two castle towers are still standing and tower over the Danube as they have for ages.

 Do you want to actively experience the Wachau?
 Here are tips.